ANDROID2468/amazon_local_manifests/readme.md

-# Manifests for ford and austin
+# Manifests for ford, austin, and mustang

 ### Setup
  1) open terminal in build dir